 What is even more important is that you can create an MVP without coding on your own.
 Use one of these methods to create an MVP.

-Our team develops fully customized projects that cannot be created with off-the-shelf solutions like WordPress or Shopify — there is no fixed price for all solutions.
+Our team develops fully customized projects so there is no fixed price for all solutions.

 The total cost of the project depends on many factors:

 - The readiness of the software requirements specifications (SRS)

 - Stage of the project (some projects were started before us and need remodeling or enhancing)